rancher/rio/README.md

 Note: Rio will use a [service loadbalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) to expose the service mesh gateway.
 If your cluster doesn't support service load balancers, simply run `rio install --host-ports` to use host ports to expose gateway.

-If your host has multiple IP addresses, you can specify which IP address Rio should use for creating external DNS records with the `--ipaddress` flag.
-For instance to advertise the external IP of an AWS instance: `rio install --ipaddress $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4)`
+If your host has multiple IP addresses, you can specify which IP address Rio should use for creating external DNS records with the `--ip-address` flag.
+For instance to advertise the external IP of an AWS instance: `rio install --ip-address $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4)`

 On start up, you can specify which feature to disable when installing rio.
 Simplely run `rio install --disable-features autoscaling,build --disable-features letsencrypt`